-An important event during the time period of our data is the inauguration of Joe Biden at the start of 2021, which changes his status from former Vice President to President.
-We thus design experiments to identify changes across time due to this event.
+An important event during the time period of our data is the inauguration of Biden at the start of 2021, which changes his status from former Vice President to President.
+To identify changes across time due to this event, we separate the articles by year of publication (2020 vs.\ 2021), and then assess the frequency of the title ``Vice President'' across generated summaries $S_i^{e_1}$ and $S_i^{e_2}$.

-\para{Measurement:} We separate the articles by year of publication (2020 vs. 2021), and then assess the frequency of the title ``Vice President'' across generated summaries $S_i^{e_1}$ and $S_i^{e_2}$ as a feature function.
-Another relevant change is the use of the word ``administration'' (e.g., the Biden administration), which can be seen as an indicator of whether the presidency is viewed as an individualistic or a collective effort. \citet{sunstein_president_1994} also draw distinctions between the president and the administration, and their perceived authority.
+Another relevant change is the use of the word ``administration'' (e.g., ``the Biden administration''), which can be seen as an indicator of whether the presidency is viewed as an individualistic or a collective effort. \citet{sunstein_president_1994} also draw distinctions between the president and the administration, and their perceived authority.
 The frequency of this term is another feature function.

-\para{Most models associate Biden with being the Vice President.} \tbref{tab:norm_vice_year} shows the frequency of ``Vice President'' usage, split across 2020 and 2021, when the transition of power occurred.
-These results show that Biden is more strongly associated with the title of ``Vice President'', even in 2021 Biden $\to$ Trump summaries, when Biden assumes the title ``President''.
+\paragraph{Most models associate Biden with being the Vice President.} From the frequency of ``Vice President'' usage in 2020 vs.\ 2021 (\tbref{tab:norm_vice_year}), Biden is more strongly associated with the title of ``Vice President''.
+This observation holds even in 2021 summaries, when he assumes the title ``President''.
 Our observation is aligned with recent work on hallucination and factuality \citep{ji2022survey,maynez_faithfulness_2020}, highlighting their potential impacts in political news summarization.

-\para{Abstractive models tend not to refer to Trump with the ``administration''.} Table~\ref{tab:norm_admin} further shows that Biden is more strongly associated with the use of the word ``administration'' (e.g., ``the Biden administration'') across the abstractive models, suggesting that the actions of Biden represent those of the broader US government; in other words, these models hold a more individualistic representation of Trump with respect to the rest of the government.
+\paragraph{Abstractive models tend not to associate Trump with the ``administration''.} The abstractive models consistently dissociate Trump with the use of ``administration'' (Table~\ref{tab:norm_admin}).
+This result suggests that Trump's actions may not be representative of those of the broader US government; in other words, these models encode a more individualistic representation of Trump compared to other presidents.
 Examples of these results are in Appendix \ref{app:ex}.